November 5 - December 12, 2022

 2022 Merde!, Alyssa Davis Gallery Gala.
 New York, New York, USA

-2022 The Sexy Show curated by Anna Frost.
-Las Vegas, Nevada, USA view
+2022 The Sexy Show curated by Anna Frost. view

 2021 Nice Work curated by Jake Fagundo, Sulk Chicago.
 Chicago, Illinois, USA view